 Curtis says learning the difficult choreography is not the only challenge students with various levels of dance experience had to overcome.
 Another arduous challenge was teaching the students about their characters’ emotions and teaching them to truly become their character and make it believable.

 “We’re asking students to connect and relate to characters who are far removed from their current place in life,” Curtis explains.
 “These are 2018 Salt Lake City college students trying to understand what it is to be a Jewish man in 1931 Germany.
 There’s a disconnect there.
 So our students have been working really hard to understand these characters and bring pieces of these characters into themselves and vice versa to bring life to these characters.”

-“Cabaret” runs April 12 to 14 in the Black Box Theater at South City Campus.
+“Cabaret” runs April 12 to 14 in the Black Box Theatre at South City Campus.
 Admission is $5 for students, and $10 for the general public.
 There is also a program in place for middle school and high school students and teachers to get in for free with their ID.